alphagov/paas-tech-docs/source/documentation/managing_apps/scaling.md

 ```
 ---
-  ...
+applications:
+- name: APP_NAME
   instances: 2
 ```

-For a production app, you should always run more than one instance.
+For a [production](/deploying_apps.html#production-checklist) app, you should always run more than one instance.

 ### Increasing memory and disk space

-You can scale an application vertically by increasing the memory or disk space available to each instance of the app.
+You can scale an app vertically by increasing the memory or disk space available to each instance of the app.

 For example, this command increases the available memory for an app to 1 gigabyte:

 ``cf scale APPNAME -m 1G``

-This command increases the disc space limit for an app to 512 megabytes:
+This command increases the disk space limit for an app to 512 megabytes:

 ``cf scale myApp -k 512M``

-### More about scaling
+### Further information

-For more details, refer to the [Cloud Foundry documentation on using `cf scale` to scale an app](https://docs.cloudfoundry.org/devguide/deploy-apps/cf-scale.html) in the Cloud Foundry docs.
+For more information, refer to the [Cloud Foundry documentation on using `cf scale` to scale an app](http://docs.cloudfoundry.org/devguide/deploy-apps/cf-scale.html) in the Cloud Foundry docs.